 Updated: While dealing with the aftermath of COVID-19, our team was pushed to work fully remote for more than two months.
 This has driven us to even more on the strong Praise Culture we have built.
-Following the tips we share, can help you now more than ever.
+Not only that, but we also implemented four essential practices to keep our business running.

 When we decided to get serious about recognition at our company, our gut was telling us it was the right thing to do.
 It seems our hunch was correct, because recent articles from Officevibe and HBR cite the following stats:

 - 78% of employees say being recognized motivates them in their jobs